Play Along with Chord Progressions

 1564 (it's I-V-vi-IV, aka 1564, e.g. C-G-Am-F).
 Some videos have graphics that show the chord now playing: ChussMusic GuitarphileGuitarJam.
 After you know the chord progression, can hear the changes, RockFactory – Pier Gonella (ballad - pop rock - same?) – TGuitar.

-6415 is the same progression but with time-shifting: iou – In late November, I'll listen to these backing tracks and then will link to some.
+6415 is the same progression but with time-shifting: iou – In March, I'll listen to these backing tracks and then will link to some.

 a common jazz progression (ii-V-I, aka 251, e.g. Dm-G-C-C), from Etienne de LoriolAlbertScaranoMusicaJonMacLennanQuistBackingTracksChannel – plus many more in C and other keys including A Minor.

-In skillfully produced videos about chord progressions, David Bennett explains – using principles of functional harmony – why five popular chord progressions (and variations) “work well” for making music that's interesting-and-enjoyable.
-You also can hear (and see) many short samples of songs that use each progression. / iou – in November I'll make links to his video-sections about some chord progressions: blues, 50's, 1564, jazz, plus variations, and CP's that supplement I,IV,V with other major chords (like bVII, bVI).
-Currently a lot of raw information (not yet developed) is in another page.
+educational videos: In skillfully produced videos about CP's, David Bennett explains – using principles of functional harmony – why popular chord progressions (and variations) “work well” for making music that's interesting-and-enjoyable.
+His videos include many short samples of songs (usually with scenes from concerts) that use each progression so you can hear-and-see.
+He has the popular chord progressions (simple - blues - 50s - 1564 - jazz) plus variations, and CP's that supplement I,IV,V with other major chords (like bVII, bVI).

 reminders: You can change a video's length & tempo, and change your keyboard's key.